Blended learning

 Why blended learning and microlearning work so well together

 Microlearning is a form of eLearning.
 It breaks down the total knowledge to be delivered into learning units that are as small as possible.
 We like to refer to this as “snackable content”, because content is delivered in small, easily digestible bites, for instance short videos, quizzes or traditional units taking no longer than 10 minutes.
-This avoids overwhelming learners while enabling you to bolster long-term learning and helping learners to integrate learning into everyday life in the most effective way.
-This method combines very well with blended learning, since learners are less inhibited about starting learning—especially where independent learning is following a demanding classroom session.
+Training in this way avoids overwhelming learners, while at the same time supports the long-term impact of the training and helps employees effectively integrate learning into their everyday lives.
+The method pairs very well with blended learning, as the inhibition threshold to start learning is lower—especially if independent learning has perhaps already been preceded by a complex face-to-face event.

 The 5 components of blended learning